eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Video Tutorial
 ==============

-There is a `video tutorial <https://www.youtube.com/watch?v=OYibnUnMIlc>`_ briefly showing the tutorial that has been explained in this section.
+There is a `video tutorial <https://www.youtube.com/watch?v=OYibnUnMIlc>`_ going through the steps described in this section.